DefiantZombie/ControlHereAG/Resources/GameData/Squidsoft Collective/ControlHereAG/Readme.txt

 ## Usage

+1. Enable Advanced Tweakables for your save.
-Add the new "Control From Here" action in the SPH or VAB just like any other action.
+2. Add the new "Control From Here" action in the SPH or VAB just like any other action.

 ## History